melviniwamoto/melviniwamoto.github.io/essays/tomorrow-today.md

 In the context of *work* the prospect of repeating the same laborious tasks over and over is what leads to innovation, like in the case of power tools.

-When programming in javascript, we have a unique opportunity to create these innovations ourselves and it is greatly encouraged because of how *frequently* we encounter these repeating patterns.
+In programming, we have a unique opportunity to create these innovations ourselves and it is greatly encouraged because of how *frequently* we encounter these repeating *patterns*.

 The first time many of us are made to be aware of this, in our specific context, is in the phrase "Don't Repeat Yourself" (DRY).